It takes a particular kind of person to be a Chihuahua owner. That’s because these little dogs tend to be very particular themselves.

 #1.
 Instinct Raw Boost Small Breed

-If you’re looking for an all-around healthy small breed dog food with quality ingredients for your dog, then you’ve just found it.
-Instinct’s Raw Boost small dog formula is nutrient dense and full of animal-sourced ingredients to help your Chihuahua thrive.
+If you’re looking for an all-around healthy, artificial flavor-free small breed dog food with high-quality ingredients for your dog, then you’ve just found it.
+Instinct’s Raw Boost formula is nutrient-dense and full of animal-sourced ingredients to help your Chihuahua thrive.

-This great food comes in three small breed flavors: chicken, duck, and beef.
+This food with optimal kibble size comes in three small breed flavors: chicken, duck, and beef.
 They even have a toy breed chicken flavor with extra-tiny kibbles for those teacup Chi’s and those missing teeth.

 All four varieties contain between 35% and 37% protein.
 Much of that amount comes from ingredients like beef, turkey meal, chicken meal, freeze-dried liver, and herring meal.

-Because this food is specially crafted for small breeds, you know it contains the right density of calories and nutrients to keep your small dog happy and healthy.
-But what truly makes this the best dry dog food for Chihuahuas is the super nutrient-dense raw bites.
+Because this food is specially crafted for tiny dogs, you know it contains the right density of calories and nutrients to keep your dog happy and healthy.
+But what truly makes this the top grain-free dry dog food for Chihuahuas is the super nutrient-dense raw bites.